 Persons in ministry who do not have a relevant SAQA recognised, qualification, may also apply for a professional designation.
-In this case application for the designation will be done through Recognition of Prior Learning (RPL).
-RPL is done, based on evidence of a person’s years of ministry experience.
-Qualifications and other training that are not SAQA accredited or SAQA recognised, are also taken into account for the purposes of RPL.
-To apply for a designation through RPL, the RPL application form must be completed and submitted together with the General ACRP (CGMP or CMTP) Application Form, the relevant supporting documentation and proof of payment of the fees.
+In this case it will be done through a process of Recognition of Prior Learning (RPL).
+RPL towards a professional designation is done based on evidence of a person’s years of ministry experience.
+Qualifications and other training that are not SAQA recognised are also taken into account for the purposes of RPL.
+To apply for a designation through RPL, an RPL application form needs to be completed and submitted together with the General ACRP (CGMP or CMTP) Application Form, the relevant supporting documentation and proof of payment of the fees.